xpipe-io/xpipe/CONTRIBUTING.md

 For example, you can't build this project in eclipse or vscode as it will complain about missing modules.
 The tested and recommended IDE is IntelliJ.
-When setting up the project in IntelliJ, make sure that the correct JDK (Java 20) is selected both for the project and for gradle itself.
+When setting up the project in IntelliJ, make sure that the correct JDK (Java 21) is selected both for the project and for gradle itself.

-## Setup
+## Development Setup

 You need to have an up-to-date version of XPipe installed on your local system in order to properly run XPipe in a development environment.